 As a coatings innovator, developer and supplier we know we’re good at what we do, but it is always pleasing to be recognised.

 Work commenced in mid November 2020 on railway trackside SSP’s with our world famous 10,000 hour salt spray Graphene Enhanced Top Coat.

 SSP’s are essentially steel containers but they contain important electronic and electrical equipment for handling signals, points etc. Blocksil has specified and supplied the complete coating system, which includes our Rust Converter and high performance Primer as well as the Graphene Top Coat.

-The application is being carried out by approved applicator Aerial Contracting.
+The application is being carried out by an approved applicator.
 The photos show two of the locations being worked upon.

 On the outskirts of Lichfield, Blocksil’s home city, is the village of Whittington (population of under 3,000).
 Like most villages, towns and cities, it is not immune to graffiti, especially on road signs.
 Our Chief Technical Officer, who lives in the village, offered to coat the village name signs in one of our transparent anti-graffiti coatings.
 So now any graffiti will either not stick in the first place or it will wash off with water.

 All Blocksil anti-graffiti coatings are permanent and one range is available in a number of colours.

 Aside from our CTO, Whittington’s other claim to fame is as the burial site of Thomas Spencer, co-founder of Marks & Spencer plc.
 He died in 1905 and is buried at St Giles Church, Whittington.
 There has been a church at St. Giles since the 13th Century, though it was destroyed by fire in 1760.
 It was rebuilt in Georgian style using locally sourced sandstone.